Small Hazard-free Transducers: Introduction

-In this work, we study a classic extension of Boolean logic due to Kleene~\cite[\S64]{kleene52meta} that allows for the presence of \emph{unstable} (i.e., transitioning, oscillating, unspecified, etc.)\ signals, which are represented by a third logical value $\mfu$.
-Referring to the Boolean values $\IB\coloneqq \{0,1\}$ as \emph{stable}, in Kleene logic the basic gates\footnote{The specific choice of basic gates does not matter, see~\cite{ikenmeyer18complexity}; accordingly, we stick with $\AND$, $\OR$, and $\NOT$ here.} output a stable value if and only if the stable inputs already determine this output:
+\IEEEPARstart{D}{igital} circuit design relies on a fundamental abstraction of the physical world.
+Electric voltages transmitted by wires are mapped to Boolean values, where high voltages correspond to $1$ ($\mathrm{true}$) and low voltages to $0$ ($\mathrm{false}$).
+By virtue of this abstraction, the behavior of digital circuitry can be described by Boolean formulas.
+However, this description does not account for the behavior of digital circuits in all cases: it offers no way of representing signals that are unstable, transitioning, oscillating, glitching, etc.

-By induction over the circuit structure, this defines for any circuit $C$ consisting of such gates the function $C\colon \IT^n\to \IT^m$ it implements, where $\IT\coloneqq \{0,1,\mfu\}$.
-A main feature differentiating Kleene logic from Boolean logic is that the law of the excluded middle does not hold: $\OR(x,\bar{x})\neq 1$ and $\AND(x,\bar{x})\neq 0$.
-This critically distinguishes $\mfu$ from an unknown Boolean value, and it explains why we allow for constant-$0$ (and constant-$1$) gates in addition to $\OR$, $\AND$, and $\NOT$.
+In this work, we study a classic extension of Boolean logic due to Kleene~\cite[\S64]{kleene52meta}, which allows for the presence of unspecified signals.
+In the following, we refer to the Boolean values $\IB\coloneqq\{0,1\}$ as \emph{stable,} while the additional third logical value $\mfu$ is the \emph{unstable} value.
+The resulting ternary set of logic values is denoted by $\IT\coloneqq\{0,1,\mfu\}$.
+Intuitively, $\mfu$ may evaluate to any stable state at any point in the circuit, regardless of previous evaluations.
+We regard $\mfu$ as a ``superposition'' of $0$ and $1$.

-A circuit has a hazard, if, unlike basic gates, it deviates from the best possible behavior in face of unstable inputs. \begin{definition}[Resolution and Hazards] For $x\in \IT^n$, its \emph{resolutions} are
+In Kleene logic, the basic gates\footnote{The specific choice of basic gates does not matter, see~\cite{ikenmeyer18complexity}; hence, we stick to $\AND$, $\OR$, and $\NOT$.} output a stable value if and only if the stable inputs already determine this output.
+The natural extension of the basic gates $\AND$, $\OR$, and $\NOT$ is given in Table~\ref{tab:gates}.
+Given a circuit $C$; the function $C\colon \IT^n\to \IT^m$ is formally defined by induction over the circuit structure.

-i.e., the set of binary strings that can be obtained from $x$ by replacing each $\mfu$ by either $0$ or $1$.
+A key difference between Kleene logic and Boolean logic can be seen when regarding the laws of excluded middle and non-contradiction.
+In Boolean logic both laws are true, but in Kleene logic they do not hold: as $\NOT(\mfu)=\mfu$ and $\AND(\mfu,\mfu)=\OR(\mfu,\mfu)=\mfu$.
+This drastically distinguishes $\mfu$ from an unknown Boolean value.
+Accounting for this limitation and the fact that constant stable inputs can easily be provided, we allow for constant-$0$ (and constant-$1$) gates in addition to the basic gates $\OR$, $\AND$, and $\NOT$.